CSC207-UofT/course-project-group-047-1/README.md

-To run the program, please download the files, and run store.java.
+To run the program, please download the files, and run Main.java, their will be instructions after you run it.

-Intellj will pop up style error for some methods that are not used, these methods are for future usage.